sinatra/sinatra.github.com/wild.markdown

 *NOTE:* Feel free to fork
 [Sinatra's website on GitHub](http://github.com/sinatra/sinatra.github.com) and add your own entry to the `wild.markdown` file.
-Just push and we'll take care of the rest.
+Just push and send a pull request.
+We'll take care of the rest.

 Applications {#apps}
 ------------